werf/werf/docs/pages/reference/plugging_into_cicd/overview.md

  * [how ci-env works](#how-ci-env-works) — how *ci-env command* should be used and how it passes info to other werf commands;
  * [complete list of ci-env params and customizing](#other-ci-env-params-and-customizing) — complete list of all ci-env params passed to other werf commands and how to customize common params.

-## What is ci-env
+## What is ci-env?

-With *ci-env command* werf gathers data from CI/CD systems and sets modes of operation to accomplish the following tasks:
+werf gathers data from CI/CD systems with the *ci-env command* and sets modes of operation to accomplish the following tasks:
  * Docker registry integration;
  * Git integration;
  * CI/CD pipelines integration;